velikod/mathcline/docs/introduction.rst

 Introduction
 ============

+The open source book `Geometry with an Introduction to Cosmic Topology <https://mphitchman.com/geometry/preface.html>`_ by Michael P. Hitchman is a fascinating introduction to non-Euclidean geometries following the Erlangen program.
+The approach in the book relies heavily on Möbius transformations and their effects on *clines*.

+This repo aims to provide an implementation of the clines described in the book.
+Currently only numerical treatment is implemented but the plan is to add symbolic treatment as well.

 What is a Cline?
 ---------------

-A **cline** is a mathematical concept that unifies circles and lines in the complex plane under a single equation:
+A **cline** is a mathematical concept (see `Definition 3.2.3 <https://mphitchman.com/geometry/section3-2.html>`_) that unifies circles and lines in the complex plane under a single equation:

 .. math::